 Poor electrical wiring and overloader power strips can also create so much heat that it melts and ignites the surrounding combustible materials.

-To prevent garage fires started by electrical issues, ensure that all electrical wiring and outlets are up to code and in good condition.
+When it comes to garage fire prevention and electrical issues, ensure that all electrical wiring and outlets are up to code and in good condition.

 Start by checking wiring for frayed or damaged sections.
 Then verify all outlets are properly grounded.